No matter how the experts puts it, the way to accumulate wealth can always be deconstructed to a wealthy formula.

 I have written a guide on variable withdrawal strategies that can guide retirees or people in FI to vary how they withdraw their cash flow from their Wealth Machine Fund, with a less conservative withdrawal percentage and still do relatively ok.
 You can read Variable Withdrawal Rates that make $500,000 possible in FI.

-The wealth fund can be passed on to the next generation or spouse
+This Wealth Machine(s) can be passed on to the next generation or spouse

 The beauty of this conservative nature is that at any point when the couple passes away, this portfolio asset can be passed on to the children or put into a trust where they can help make their life much easier.